 The IMC Krems Academic Board

-Rules of procedure govern the responsibilities, periods of office, rules of proxy and election procedures of the Academic Board, in accordance with the Fachhochschul-Studiengesetz (Universities of Applied Sciences Studies Act).
-The Academic Board is responsible for managing the university’s academic affairs, and is currently made up of the Chair and Vice Chair of the Academic Board, six degree programme directors, six representatives of the teaching and research staff, and four students.
+Rules of procedure govern the responsibilities, periods of office, rules of proxy and election procedures of the Academic Council, in accordance with the Fachhochschul-Studiengesetz (Universities of Applied Sciences Studies Act).
+The Academic Council is responsible for managing the university’s academic affairs, and is currently made up of the Chair and Vice Chair of the Academic Council, six degree programme directors, six representatives of the teaching and research staff, and four students.